nikki4944/Final_Project/README.md

 # Overview

 In this project, we will create models to predict house prices based on a variety of features.
 This falls in the category of developing *supervised* ML-driven algorithms to predict the output.
-Since the output - the house price - is a continuous variable, the following two ML algorithms are appropriate for development:
+Since the output - the house price - is a continuous variable, the following two ML algorithms are appropriate for consideration:

 * **Multiple Linear Regression** - in this algorithm, an equation such as Y = f(X) describes the relationship between features - X - (also called as independent variables) and the target - Y - (also called as the dependent variable).
 The multiple linear regression will derive this equation with the objective of minimizing *root mean squared error* (RMSE).